nearform/fast-jwt/README.md

 - `allowedNonce`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the nonce claim (`nonce`).
 By default, all values are accepted.

+- `requiredClaims`: An array of strings containing which claims should exist in the token.
+By default, no claim is marked as required.

 - `ignoreExpiration`: Do not validate the expiration of the token.
 Default is `false`.

 - `ignoreNotBefore`: Do not validate the activation of the token.
 Default is `false`.